joshgerdes/jekyll-uno/_drafts/how-to-setup-fslogix-profiles-for-azure-virtual-desktop-copy.md

 Make sure to configure antivirus exclusions for FSLogix Profiles.

-For a list of exclusions, along with a PowerShell script to implement them please refer to the following Microsoft documentation: [FSLogix for the enterprise](https://docs.microsoft.com/en-us/azure/architecture/example-scenario/wvd/windows-virtual-desktop-fslogix "FSLogix for the enterprise")
+For a list of exclusions, along with a PowerShell script to implement them, please refer to the following Microsoft documentation: [FSLogix for the enterprise](https://docs.microsoft.com/en-us/azure/architecture/example-scenario/wvd/windows-virtual-desktop-fslogix "FSLogix for the enterprise")

 ### Implement FSLogix Profile Exclusions

-By default, FSLogix will capture a lot of user profile data, including Teams Cache, Chrome cache and save it to the profile VHD/VHDX, this causes profile size bloat and can decrease the performance of your applications.
+By default, FSLogix will capture a lot of user profile data, including Teams Cache, Chrome cache and save it to the profile VHD/VHDX; this causes profile size bloat and can decrease the performance of your applications.

 It is recommended to implement exclusions to reduce storing user profile data that you don't need.